Complete Guide

 "I can commit to 18 months if you can bring the rent to $X. That takes you through peak leasing season."

-If you're renewing and receive a 10%+ increase in a Good Cause building:
+If you're renewing and receive an increase in a covered Good Cause unit that exceeds the current Local Rent Standard (5% + regional CPI, capped at 10%):

-If the apartment is hot (listed < 3 days, multiple applicants, peak summer season), trying to haggle will cost you the unit.
+When not to negotiate: if the apartment is hot (listed under 3 days, multiple applicants, peak summer season), haggling will cost you the unit.
 Be the easy, agreeable applicant instead.

 A gorgeous 2BR in Tribeca for $2,000?
 It's a scam.